Chart Color Schemes

 Eastwood features high concentrations of group households, with a higher-than-average median household size

 Family households account for 75.3% of all households, including 38.8% couples with children, 25.5% couples without children, and 9.7% single parent families.
-Non-family households make up the remaining 24.7%, with lone person households at 19.8% and group households comprising 4.9%.
+Non-family households constitute the remaining 24.7%, with lone person households at 19.8% and group households comprising 4.9%.
 The median household size is 2.8 people, larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households